jntph/jntph/README.md

 - 👋 Hello, I’m Janna!
 Nice to "meet" you!
-- 👀 I’m exploring the IT field and currently looking into Cloud Computing and DevOps.
+- 👀 I’m exploring the IT field and currently looking into Cloud Computing.
 - 🌱 Recently completed the IBM Data Science Professional Certificate program on Coursera.
 - 💞️ Looking out for a mentor and working opportunities in this field to enrich my experience.
 - 📫 Reach me at jannaphm@gmail.com